KSPQ

 KSPQ (93.9 FM, "Q94") is a radio station licensed to serve West Plains, Missouri, United States.
-The station is owned by Ozark Radio Network.
+The station is owned by Greg Hoskins, through licensee Better Newspapers, Inc.

 KSPQ broadcasts a classic rock format branded as "Q94".

 KSPQ is the local affiliate for the Nights with Alice Cooper radio show, hosted by longtime singer/songwriter Alice Cooper.
 As well, as the Mizzou Tigers basketball programming.

 The station was assigned the KSPQ call sign by the Federal Communications Commission on January 1, 1988.